cider/cider-example/README.md

 First of all, you need a single script that represents all the build steps.
-Cider then takes a repository URL and the relative path of that script within the repository and runs the script on one of the build slaves.
-The script also has its associated runner, which would be `bash` for Bash scripts, for example.
+Cider then takes a repository URL and the relative path of that script within that repository and runs the script on one of the build slaves.

 So, how to build your project using `cider build`: